Shark kills swimmer in rare attack off Sydney's coast | DW | 16.02.2022

 A database compiled by the Taronga Conservation Society said there were three fatal shark attacks in Australia last year, two of which were in New South Wales.

-Until now, there had been no fatal shark attack far in 2022 in the state, the society's database showed.
+Until now, there had been no fatal shark attacks so far in 2022 in the state, the society's database showed.

 Records show that the last death from a shark bite in Sydney was in 1963, when an individual who was bitten by a bull shark while "standing in the water" died.